Last summer I tried gardening for the very first time. Armed with recycled

 dates and planted the surviving seedlings in my small yard.

-I quickly realized that plants showed different
+I quickly realized that plants displayed different personalities depending

-needs.
-Tomatoes and marigolds almost craved a bit of neglect, while basil
+on their specific care needs.
+Tomatoes and marigolds almost craved a bit

-and roses would show me the middle leaf and dramatically wilt when the pH
+of neglect, while basil and roses showed me the middle leaf and

-level wasn’t just right.
+dramatically wilted whenever the pH level wasn’t just right.

-always complaining about something!
+about something!
 So when I came across the

 The Sassiest of Houseplants